Let’s face it: Creating a good first impression is tough. Especially when you need to make one via a piece of paper in your absence.

 Pro Tip: Ask yourself “So What” until you come up with the perfect sentence structure, that showcases what you have done.

 Use Action Key Words

-Words which showcase your managerial skills add more value to your resume.
+Words that showcase your managerial skills add more value to your resume.
 Using words such as “managed, spearheaded, and created”, as opposed to “was, did, and made”, will showcase your work in a better light.

 These words play an important role at the start of every bullet point, and their descriptive nature tends to describe your work more accurately.

 In addition, these days Applicant Tracking Systems are used to churn out resumes as needed.
-A lot of companies use this ATS which specifically look for action words.
+A lot of companies use this ATS which specifically looks for action words.
 Therefore, make sure you include relevant ones in your resume.

 HR might not belong to your field of work and thus may fail to understand your work experiences if you only use dense field-related jargon.
 This could harm your chances even if you are the best application of the lot.

 Regardless of when you graduate from college, mentioning your degree (or what degree you’re currently working on) adds value to your profile.